Nicholas Birrell

 theory in curved

-space projects to the development of the Australian software industry.
+projects to the development of the Australian software industry.
 With P Norris.
 Proc.
-National Space Symposium.
+National Space

-for The Biotechnology Revolution: A Unique Opportunity For Australia ABC Radio
+Investment Management (1998) The Biotechnology Revolution: A Unique Opportunity For Australia County

 address to CEDA Trustees (1999) The Next